-It is expected that students will undertake around 72 hours of work placement or experiences to enhance their overall employability skills.
+It is expected that students will undertake around 72 hours of work placement or experience to enhance their overall employability skills.

 The degree will be assessed through a range of assignments and exams which include essays, presentations, case studies, assessment reports, independent research projects and practical activities.

 You need stationery and a USB flash drive.
-Having your own laptop is desirable.
+Having your own laptop is essential.

 Additional trips and visits are usually provided as part of your study programme.
 However, there may be social or team building opportunities which would incur additional costs of around £15-20.

 The fee for this one-year course is £6500.

 On successful completion of the programme, students may choose to extend their studies and progress to other higher education provision such as a postgraduate course, provided that they meet the minimum threshold of that particular programme.